1.1 Fremanezumab is recommended as an option for preventing migraine in adults, only if:

 the company provides it according to the commercial arrangement.

-1.3 This recommendation is not intended to affect treatment with fremanezumab that was started in the NHS before this guidance was published.
-People having treatment outside this recommendation may continue without change to the funding arrangements in place for them before this guidance was published, until they and their NHS clinician consider it appropriate to stop.
+1.3 These recommendations are not intended to affect treatment with fremanezumab that was started in the NHS before this guidance was published.
+People having treatment outside these recommendations may continue without change to the funding arrangements in place for them before this guidance was published, until they and their NHS clinician consider it appropriate to stop.

 Why the committee made these recommendations

-Treatment options for preventing chronic or episodic (less than 15 headache days a month) migraine include beta-blockers, antidepressants and anticonvulsant drugs.
+Treatments for preventing chronic or episodic migraine include beta-blockers, antidepressants and anticonvulsant drugs.
 If chronic migraine does not respond to at least 3 preventive drug treatments, botulinum toxin type A or best supportive care (treatment for the migraine symptoms) is offered.
 If episodic migraine does not respond to at least 3 preventive drug treatments, best supportive care is offered.

 For people whose migraine has not responded to at least 3 oral preventive treatments, clinical trial evidence shows that fremanezumab works better than best supportive care in both episodic and chronic migraine.
 However, it is unclear if fremanezumab works better than botulinum toxin type A.

 For chronic migraine, assuming fremanezumab works better than botulinum toxin type A, the most likely cost-effectiveness estimates are within the range NICE normally considers an acceptable use of NHS resources.
 So it is recommended for chronic migraine.
-In line with clinical practice, fremanezumab treatment should stop if it is not working well enough after 12 weeks.
+For episodic migraine, the estimates of cost effectiveness are even lower, so it is recommended for episodic migraine.
+Fremanezumab treatment should be stopped if it is not working well enough after 12 weeks.